NxPKG/khulnasoft-docs/content/zaraz/get-started/_index.md

 # Get started

-Before being able to use Zaraz, it is recommended that you proxy your website through Cloudflare.
-Refer to [Set up Cloudflare](/fundamentals/setup/) for more information.
-If you do not want to proxy your website through Cloudflare, refer to [Use Zaraz on domains not proxied by Cloudflare](/zaraz/advanced/domains-not-proxied/).
+Before being able to use Zaraz, it is recommended that you proxy your website through Khulnasoft.
+Refer to [Set up Khulnasoft](/fundamentals/setup/) for more information.
+If you do not want to proxy your website through Khulnasoft, refer to [Use Zaraz on domains not proxied by Khulnasoft](/zaraz/advanced/domains-not-proxied/).

 ## Events, triggers, actions and tools